-The WVHCA found that "...the proposed negative effects on meals and transportation are for services offered by PCAP that are not the subject of the Authority's oversight and not part of in-home personal care."
-(See D.R.
-27).
+The WVHCA also relied on the fact that the "other services" referenced in the 2023 Need Methodology did not cover other services provided by Petitioners like Meals on Wheels and transportation services.
+(See D. R. 1515).
 However, Tim Adkins, the Director of the Certificate of Need Program within the West Virginia Health Care Authority testified that the language "other services" does in fact anticipate these services:

 - Q: ...So read that, and tell me what you're referring to. - A: Will the loss of revenue prevent other services from being provided?
-We know that --- that the providers use those dollars for other services. - Q: And that's, and obviously then it was concern of vours? - A: It --- it's still a concern of mine. - Q: And we don't have the transcript of it, bit when we were --- when you were in that meeting, you were walking through the --- three elements for a CON application.
+We know that --- that the providers use those dollars for other services. - Q: And that's, and obviously then it was concern of yours? - A: It --- it's still a concern of mine. - Q: And we don't have the transcript of it, bit when we were --- when you were in that meeting, you were walking through the --- three elements for a CON application.
 You talked about need, and then when you got to the second element and it's in the standards got there.
 On page three, post services will not have a negative effect on the community by significantly limiting the availability and viability of other services.
 You --- brought that up again, and I think your specific comment was you don't want to be in a situation where you're robbing Peter to pay Paul. - A: That's exactly right. - Q: And you're referring about the same thing.
-Those...fees that they're using to provide the other services?

-A: Right.

-Q: And --- and that applies to other services in number 2?

-A: That's exactly right.
+Those...fees that they're using to provide the other services? - A: Right. - Q: And --- and that applies to other services in number 2? - A: That's exactly right.

 (See D.R.
-406:9-24; 407:1-11).
+1760:9-24; 1761:1-11).

 Mr. Adkins heads the Certificate of Need program and is the proper person to interpret these standards.
 There is zero doubt that Mr. Adkins interprets other services to include those underfunded transportation and nutrition services provided by the Petitioners.
-Therefore, Village Caregiving's argument that these other services don not fall under "other services" is incorrect WVHCA erred in making that finding.
+Therefore, Elder Aide 's argument that these other services do not fall under "other services" is incorrect WVHCA erred in making that finding.